 It hurts God deeply when we sin, though sexual sins are especially damaging because not only do they hurt God, they also hurt us and those we love (like potential spouses).
 Even though God puts our sins as far from us as the east is from the west when we have repented of our sin and put our lives in Christ's hands (Psalm 103:12), people still have long memories and hold grudges.
 If one person has a hard time forgiving the other person of his or her past, the relationship is definitely going to suffer.

-Remember that salvation and forgiveness of sin are given to us by grace.
 Ephesians 2:8-9 says, "By grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, that no one should boast."
 When we truly understand what it means to be forgiven, we start seeing how much God loves us, and that helps us forgive other people by extending the same kind of grace.
 That means that we let go of their past, we don't hold it against them, and try to see them as a new creation (2 Corinthians 5:17).
 Christ died for that person's sin too, and we must to decide if we are willing to accept them as they are, knowing that those sinful memories are a part of them.

 Yet none of us is without sin, so who are we to judge someone else (Ephesians 2:1-5)?
 Take a look at your own past through God's eyes.
 Think of the things that He has forgiven you for.
 The question is: Can I forgive others as Christ forgave me?
 Can I forgive completely and totally, from deep in my heart?

-Being able to fully forgive someone is a mark of a true Christian.
 Jesus said if we don't forgive, God won't forgive us (Matthew 6:14-15).
 That doesn't mean that forgiving others is a way of getting God to forgive us, which we know is by grace alone, but instead it means that a forgiving heart is a sign of the presence of the Holy Spirit working inside a true believer.
 Refusal to forgive is a sign of a hard and sinful heart.
 Can you forgive the other person for their past sexual sin?
 Can you forgive yourself for yours?

-Before dating or marrying someone who is not a virgin, a lot of thought, prayer, and reflection should be done.
+Before dating or marrying someone who is not a virgin, a lot of discussion, thought, prayer, and reflection should happen.
 James 1:5 says that if you ask for wisdom, God will give it to you.
 Speaking with a godly friend or pastor and being involved in a Bible-teaching church will help a lot.
 Some churches have great pre-engagement classes that could be helpful.
 In some cases, before considering marriage, it might be a good idea for the person who was sexually active to get checked medically for STDs.

 Most importantly, talking and praying freely and openly about these things with the person you love may reveal issues from both your pasts and give you an opportunity to deepen your relationship.

-Developing a relationship that could lead to marriage is a lot of work.
 Everybody needs and deserves to be loved unconditionally—just like God loves us!
 That means not holding the past against someone or bringing up old sins to hurt them.
 That means not getting into the same sexual sin with them—even if you're sure you're going to marry the person someday.

 You can read more about the roles of husbands and wives in Ephesians 5, but it comes down to just putting the other person before yourself, just as Christ did when He died for us.
 If you want the best for that person, then forgive them, love them unconditionally, and help them avoid future sexual sins.